-The population of the ten-county region surrounding the ORR is about 810,755, with 3.7% of its labor force employed on the reservation (Fig. 1.3).
+The population of the ten-county region surrounding the ORR is about 805,491, with 3.7% of its labor force employed on the reservation (Fig. 1.3).
 Other towns in close proximity to the reservation include Oliver Springs, Clinton, Karns, Lenoir City, Farragut, Kingston, and Harriman (Fig. 1.4).

-Knoxville, the major metropolitan area nearest Oak Ridge, is located about 40 km (25 miles) to the east and has a population of about 167,854 as reported in Population Projection for Tennessee Counties and Municipalities, 2000-2020 (UTCBER 1999).
+Knoxville, the major metropolitan area nearest Oak Ridge, is located about 40 km (25 miles) to the east and has a population of about 173,890, as reported by the U.S. Census Bureau (www.census.gov).
 Except for the city of Oak Ridge, the land within 8 km (5 miles) of the ORR is semirural and is used primarily for residences, small farms, and cattle pasture.
 Fishing, boating, water skiing, and swimming are popular recreational activities in the area.